Intervention/docs/image/v2/api/height.md

-# Image::height
+---
+label: "height()"
+title: "Image::height"
-## Get the height in pixels of the current image
+subtitle: "Get the height in pixels of the current image"
+---

 > public Intervention\Image\Image height()